akeneo/pim-helpcenter/content/md/first-steps/manage-attribute-groups.md

 # Delete an attribute group

 Deleting an attribute group does not remove the attributes it includes.
-The attributes will be again visible in the default attribute group “Other”.
+The attributes will be again visible in the default attribute group `Other`.

 ::: warning
-«Other» is a default attribute group managed by Akeneo and it cannot be deleted.
+`Other` is a default attribute group managed by Akeneo and it cannot be deleted.
 :::

 To delete an attribute group: